A Paradigm of Peace

-Consider Planck black holes to be at first seeded and later collapsed around the GUT era, inflation-bounded with its greatly superluminal expansion.
-There could be multiple concentric event horizons (cycles) alternating outward over many multiples of "c."
-The initial horizon is defined by where the conventional-time cosmos first expands away from us at the speed of light.
-Beyond that a mirror tachyonic spacetime (c<v<2c) reverses the direction of time, as does the third region of spacetime (2c<v<3c) over that of the second, establishing "forward" time once more.
-This continues for n cycles, where n>1055/1028, the ratio between the ultimate inflationary and primarily localized universe radii.
+Consider Planck black holes to be at first seeded, then grown and afterwards collapsed around the GUT era with inflation-bound superluminality, eventually returning to the original expansion.
+There could be multiple concentric event horizons (cycles) alternating outward over many multiples of c, each with the capacity to communicate to us through blueshift.
+The initial horizon is defined by where the conventional-time cosmos first expands away from the observer at the speed of light.
+Beyond that, a mirror tachyonic spacetime (c<v<2c) reverses the direction of time, as does the third region of spacetime (2c<v<3c) over that of the second, establishing "forward" time once more.
+This continues for n cycles, where the radial growth factor n>1055/1028, the ratio between the ultimate inflationary and primarily localized universe radii.
 Regions of alternating expansion and compression would have manifested relative to each other.
 The potential for forming microscopic black holes developed within those limits.
-These holes were characterized by the time period of inflation (~10-35 seconds), whose radial growth factor (mentioned above) perhaps exceeded 1028.
+These holes were characterized by the time period of inflation (~10-35 seconds).
 Inflation's spacetime superluminality conveyed initial Planck wavelengths on to further attenuation as lower-energy resonances.
 These "geons" (Wheeler's stable, charged microminiature black holes) would in turn generate more familiar particles.

 Inflation is also accessible here and now in the high energy (10-24 cm) region, approximately the GUT scale.
-Consider communications guided through there, superluminal relative to broadcasters/receivers.
-By adjusting the signal phase, tunneling into this higher harmonic subatomically might achieve relatively "faster-than-light" communication around the associated frequency 1035 sec-1.
+Consider communications of that wavelength, at light speed relative to broadcasters/receivers.
+By adjusting the signal phase, tunneling into this higher inflationary harmonic subatomically might achieve relatively "faster-than-light" communication around the equivalent frequency 1035 sec-1.

-By considering the asymmetry of our observable universe, a maximally symmetric "superuniverse" may be realized.
+By considering the symmetry of our observable universe, a maximally asymmetric "superuniverse" may be realized.

 Jmax=the maximum known angular momentum of any structure in the observed universe.